RazerMoon/strips/README.md

-	`created_at` DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP COMMENT 'Date of registration', `activated` TINYINT(1) NOT NULL DEFAULT '0' COMMENT 'Is the account activated?', `loggedIn` TINYINT(1) NOT NULL DEFAULT '0' COMMENT 'Is the user logged in?', `airport` VARCHAR(4) CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci NOT NULL COMMENT 'the airport the user is controlling', UNIQUE KEY `discord` (`discord`) USING BTREE,
+	`created_at` DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP COMMENT 'Date of registration', `activated` TINYINT(1) NOT NULL DEFAULT '0' COMMENT 'Is the account activated?', `loggedIn` TINYINT(1) NOT NULL DEFAULT '0' COMMENT 'Is the user logged in?', `airport` VARCHAR(4) CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci NOT NULL COMMENT 'The airport the user is controlling', UNIQUE KEY `discord` (`discord`) USING BTREE,
 	PRIMARY KEY (`id`)
 ) ENGINE=InnoDB;